 So, in short, for the last 15 years I’ve dedicated most of my working life to becoming more skilled in helping players, parents, and coaches regarding the mental components of tennis…

-During this time I’ve been privileged to work with many players just starting out on their tennis journey; but also USA singles gold ball winners, Australian national junior champions, Wimbledon junior champions, Junior world #1’s, the 2014 Australian high school boys championship winning team, NCAA team championship winning players, and ATP/WTA tour title winners.
+During this time I’ve been privileged to work with many players just starting out on their tennis journey; but also USA singles gold ball winners, Australian national junior champions, Wimbledon junior champions, Junior world #1’s, Australian high school championship winning teams, NCAA team championship winning players, and ATP/WTA tour title winners.
 I’ve also traveled on the ATP tour with players as they competed against the likes of Federer, Djokovic, and Nadal.

 I’ve also mentored many coaches including those of top 10 ATP/WTA players, and coaches from 2 of the 3 most improved Division 1 NCAA men’s teams in 2015: Virginia Tech (VT) and (TCU), as well as North Carolina in 2020.

 And as a researcher I’ve spent several years exploring the parental influence on the development of mental toughness in tennis.
 This research has included a collaboration with Tennis Australia in which I developed and completed a parent education program that has been empirically shown to benefit children’s competitive responses.

 Hi, I’m Pat Flynn.
 As a junior I was the Australian Junior Tennis Champion and went on to earn a scholarship at the University of Texas, Austin.
 After my college career I went on to play professionally, reaching 390 in the world and winning the Queensland Hardcourt Championships.

 After my playing career, I coached both on the professional tour and as a Tennis Australia state coach.